• Home

 Needing an Easy Gumbo Recipe?

 I’ll be honest with you.
-Before now, I’ve always been too afraid to make gumbo.
+Before now, I’d always been too afraid to make gumbo.
 It seemed too difficult to get the roux (mixture of browned/cooked flour and oil) right.
 I’d hear other people talk about how disastrous their gumbo was because they didn’t get the roux right.
-Unfortunately they didn’t know it until after hours of cooking.
+Unfortunately, they didn’t know it until after hours of cooking.
 So I just left it alone and went out for Gumbo.

 New Orleans Gumbo Secret

 On a recent trip to New Orleans, I had my fill of gumbo.
 It was some of the BEST gumbo I’ve ever had.
 Even the airport restaurants served a mean bowl.
 If you haven’t been to New Orleans, you are truly missing out on some great food and a trip isn’t complete without beignets.
 I don’t think there was anything I didn’t like during my week there.
-You can see some of the highlights in these Things to Do in New Orleans with Kids and New Orleans Restaurants articles.
+You can see some highlights in these Things to Do in New Orleans with Kids and New Orleans Restaurants articles.
 Another favorite was red beand and rice which by the way is an even easier recipe than this one.

 During one of my meals, a group of food bloggers, restaurant staff, and locals started talking about New Orleans food and Cajun cuisine, especially gumbo.
 I was let in on a little secret that is the key to a successful gumbo.
 It’s all in the roux.
 That mixture of browned/cooked flour and oil needs to be just right.
 The type of oil isn’t that important.
 I used avocado oil for its high smoke point, but you can use olive oil, lard, butter, etc. The secret is you whisk constantly and then stir, stir, stir, until you get what looks like peanut butter.